View Document Text

 Investment Counsellor or Investment

-Advisor, as applicable, will recommend
+Advisor, as applicable, will recommend a

-a model portfolio or investment
+model portfolio or investment vehicle(s)

-vehicle(s) for your account(s) based on
+for your account(s) based on your

 circumstances, investment knowledge,